-Parameter Explanation Factory settings H alarm day Limit for High alarm pH value in the day situation H alarm naight Limit for High alarm pH value in the night situation Setpoint day tpoint day Desired pH value that is regulated in the day situation Setpoint night Desired pH value that is regulated in the night situation 7.30 L alarm day Limit for Low alarm pH value in the day situation 7.00 L alarm night Limit for Low alarm pH value in the night situation 7.00 Alarmdelay sec.
+Parameter Explanation Factory settings H alarm day Limit for High alarm pH value in the day situation 7.60 H alarm naight Limit for High alarm pH value in the night situation 7.60 Setpoint day Desired pH value that is regulated in the day situation 7.30 Setpoint night Desired pH value that is regulated in the night situation 7.30 L alarm day Limit for Low alarm pH value in the day situation 7.00 L alarm night Limit for Low alarm pH value in the night situation 7.00 Alarmdelay sec.
 Delay time in seconds.
-A (pre) alarm becomes an active alarm after the alarm delay time has elapsed.
+A (pre) alarm becomes an active alarm after the 1200 alarm delay time has elapsed.
 This prevents the short overrun or underrun of an alarm value leading directly to an active alarm.
-1200 Delta % This value must be at 99 and may not be changed.
+Delta % This value must be at 99 and may not be changed.
 99 Prop factor This setting affects the proportional reinforcement of the regulation.
-The difference between the measured value and the setpoint is multiplied by this factor, resulting in the total action by which the pump is sent in%.
-This setting works together with the integration time below 2.00 Int factor s Pump min % Minimum control of the dosing pump (in percent of the minimum pulse frequency) 0 Pump max % Max pulstime s The time that the dosing pump can be controlled to the maximum before a dosing pump alarm is given.
+The 2.00 difference between the measured value and the setpoint is multiplied by this factor, resulting in the total action by which the pump is sent in%.
+This setting works together with the integration time below Int factor s The integration time ensures that the difference between the setpoint 1800 and the measured value becomes as small as possible (zero).
+Every set time that the measured value is lower than the setpoint, the pump will be controlled 1% faster.
+Once the setpoint has been achieved, each set time will reduce the pump control by 1%.
+This setting works together with the above proportional band.
+Pump min % Minimum control of the dosing pump (in percent of the minimum pulse 0 frequency) Pump max % Maximum control of the dosing pump (in percent of the maximum pulse 100 frequency) Max pulstime s The time that the dosing pump can be controlled to the maximum before 7200 a dosing pump alarm is given.
 This is also called a response security.
 If the pump is operated for 2 hours (7200s) at maximum power, without the pH dropping (increases at base dosing), the control will fall into alarm and stop the pump.
 Usually this means a malfunction of the dosing pump, blocked injection valve, defective transport hose or empty container.
 By setting the setting to "0" this function is disabled.
-7200